 Trafford Wildlife is the latest evolution of a group of volunteers that have actively supported improvement to wildlife reserves in the Trafford area since the 1970's.
 We run a number of practical tasks throughout the year mostly in the Trafford area.
 Our aim is to carry out and promote practical conservation in the local area.

 We are currently running litterpicking tasks 10-12 most Mondays and nature conservation tasks most Wednesdays and Fridays 10am to about 3pm.
-We have a monthly task on the second Sunday (usually) of each month 10-2.
+We have a monthly conservation task on the second Sunday (usually) of each month 10-2.

 Our Sunday tasks are communicated through an email list.
 Our weekday tasks are communicated through Trafford Wildlife Facebook and Trafford Wildlife WhatsApp.
-To hear about weekday tasks put a friend request through Trafford Wildlife Facebook and for WhatsApp drop us a line through this website Join Us page.
-To go onto the Sunday tasks email list drop us a line through the 'Join us' page indicating weekdays or Sunday interest - or both!
+To hear about weekday tasks put a friend request through Trafford Wildlife Facebook and for WhatsApp drop us a line through this website JOIN US page.
+To go onto the Sunday tasks email list drop us a line through the 'JOIN US' page indicating weekdays or Sunday interest - or both!